iamvery/feenix/README.md

 ### The Endpoint

 The entry point for a request in a Phoenix app is the _endpoint_.
-That's it, the first step.
+Ah hah!
+The first step.
 What purpose does an endpoint serve?
 Let me name them:

 1. It sets up the Elixir web server to handle requests.
 2. It preprocesses the request in various ways.
 Rubyists think: Rack middleware.
 This includes things like handling static assets, implementing HTTP method override, and logging requests. (take a peek at the generated endpoint.ex in your Phoenix projects)
 3. It hands off (pipes) the request to your router!

 Start simple, make your app's endpoint a pipeline using [`Plug.Builder`](https://hexdocs.pm/plug/Plug.Builder.html).
+Plug includes lots of helpful tools like this.

 ```elixir
 # your_app/endpoint.ex